 Max thought, “If my hunch is right, we were about to leave a ton of money on the table.”
 So, Max went back to his office and sent an e-mail to the company’s head of sales, describing the upgrade and asking how much he thought EquipCo could get for it.

-The head of sales wrote back, “Most of the factories housing the upgradeable systems are filled.
+The head of sales wrote back, “Most of the factories housing the upgradeable systems are full.
 They are four-wall constrained.
 Expanding by adding new systems is not an option.
-The way I see it, every four upgrades is like getting a new $4M system without having to expand the facility.
-I suggest that we list at $700K.
+The way I see it, purchasing four upgrades is like getting a new $4M system with no requirement to expand the facility.
+I suggest that we list at $600K.
 That’s a compelling value for our customers, and I imagine an incredible profit opportunity for us.”

 Protect New System Sales and Pricing with Upgrades